Marieme-N/frontend/README.md

 Often, you may need to use a local state on your React component.
 For example, the `TemplatePaper` component is using `React.useState(...)` api.

-When user clicks on the paper, the color of the text is switching back and forth.
+When user clicks on the paper, the color of the text and the background are switching back and forth.

 Since it's a behaviour that concerns only this component, it uses `React.useState`.
 You can see more about this hook on react documentation: https://reactjs.org/docs/hooks-state.html